BMC Part Eleven: After Your First Model

 The second question is: are there alarm bells going off when we look at the canvas?

-The third question is: What tests can we do to validate our model?
+The third question is: What tests can we run to validate our model?

 Testing is wonderful, because it can prove/disprove our core assumptions, without much costs and without any embarrassment.